prof3ssorSt3v3/mad9034/docs/assignments/assg3.md

 ## Details

+We conduct product research to evaluate how a product might fit into the market, to learn what the desired characteristics might be.
+It helps companies to understand what the customers really want, and what is likely to succeed in the market using available technology.
+It can help to refine new product ideas.

-Get together with 3-4 students working on the same project as you are.
+For this assignment, you will get together with 3-4 students working on the same project as you are to conduct product research.

 Assign a group member to research each of these topics:

 1. What might the business model be?